CGNS/cgns.github.io/CGNS-ReST-site/source/standard/CGIO/CGNS_CGIO_database.rst

      - :code:`int file_mode`
         IN: Mode used for opening the file.
 The supported modes are.
 CGIO_MODE_READ, CGIO_MODE_WRITE, and CGIO_MODE_MODIFY.
      - :code:`int* cgio_num`
-        OUT: Indentifier for the open database file.
+        OUT: Identifier for the open database file.

   :Returns:         ier - Error status

   :Modes:  `r w m`

   :Description:
     Opens a database file of the specified type and mode.
-If successfull, returns 0, and the database identifier in cgio_num, otherwise returns an error code.
+If successful, returns 0, and the database identifier in cgio_num, otherwise returns an error code.
 The database identifier is used to access the database in subsequent function calls.

     The mode in which the database is opened is given by file_mode, which may take the value CGIO_MODE_READ, CGIO_MODE_WRITE, or CGIO_MODE_MODIFY.
 New databases should be opened with CGIO_MODE_WRITE, while existing databases are opened with either CGIO_MODE_READ (for read-only access) or CGIO_MODE_MODIFY (for read/write access).

     A specific database type may be specified by file_type, which may be one of CGIO_FILE_NONE, CGIO_FILE_ADF, CGIO_FILE_HDF5, or CGIO_FILE_ADF2.
 When opening a database in write mode, CGIO_FILE_NONE indicates that the default database type should be used, otherwise the specified database type will be opened.
-When opening in read or modify mode, CGIO_FILE_NONE indicates that any database type is acceptable, otherwise if the database type does not match that given by file_type an error will be retuned.
+When opening in read or modify mode, CGIO_FILE_NONE indicates that any database type is acceptable, otherwise if the database type does not match that given by file_type an error will be returned.

 cgio_close_file